-Many women confuse their symptoms such as fatigue, irritability, forgetfulness, poor sleep and worsening migraines, with working too hard and busy lifestyles.
-However the real cause of these life-changing effects could be falling hormone levels.
+Many women confuse their symptoms such as fatigue, irritability, forgetfulness, aches & pains, poor sleep and worsening migraines, with working too hard and busy lifestyles.
+However, the real cause of these life-changing effects could be falling hormone levels.
 Obviously some women have restricted treatment options when it comes to coping with their symptoms, which is why seeking advice from a health care professional is highly recommended, rather than Dr Google or Aunty Facebook.

-Taking hormone replacement therapy (HRT), to supplement these falling hormones, has many health benefits as well as reducing the symptoms associated with the menopause.
+Taking hormone replacement therapy (HRT), slows the rapid decline of hormones, significantly reducing the symptoms associated with the menopause.
 In addition HRT has many long-term health benefits.
 These include protecting you against osteoporosis and heart disease.

 There are so many women who are suffering unnecessarily due to a lack of knowledge and understanding around the symptoms of hormonal decline.
 Putting off seeing a specialist because it’s ‘not too bad’, ‘I can cope’ or ‘I’m too young’ does not have to be the way you approach this.